zipurman/oVIRT_Simple_Backup/README.md

 5. You should now be able to login to your oVirt Web UI and see the SimpleBackup menu item on the left.

+#### Scheduling Backups

+    *  In the WebUI, open Settings and confirm the email address and retention
+    *  In the WebUI, open Scheduled Backups and select the VMs you want to backup on the schedule and click SAVE
+    *  Add a cronjob as follows (to run daily at 12:01 am):
+    ```bash
+    1 0 * * * www-data php /var/www/html/site/automatedbackup.php > /dev/null 2>&1
+    ```

 #### Author